Postgraduate Opportunities in Fine Art

 MFA, MPhil and PhD

 Newcastle University offers two types of postgraduate degrees in Fine Art - a taught postgraduate masters course - the MFA, and two research-based postgraduate degrees - the MPhil and PhD.
 At Newcastle you will be taught by some of the best researchers working nationally and internationally.
-In the recent national UK ‘Research Assessment Exercise’, 85% of our research was rated ‘internationally excellent’ or better, placing us in the top five of all UK art schools.
+In the last national UK ‘Research Assessment Exercise’, 85% of our research was rated ‘internationally excellent’ or better, placing us in the top five of all UK art schools.

 - The MFA is a two-year full time studio-based programme in Fine Art.
 It is designed for graduates in Fine Art and for those with other backgrounds who wish to establish or extend their position as practitioners in the contemporary art world.
 Around 80% of the course is your studio work, with professional practice and dissertation modules making up the other 20%.
 We admit ten students per year onto the MFA.
 Alongside the Slade, the Royal College of Art, Glasgow School of Art and Reading University, the course at Newcastle University remains one of the few two-year full-time masters courses in Fine Art in the UK.